-- First parameter, the same test
+- The first argument, the same test

-- Second parameter, the word "OK"
+- The second argument, the word "OK"

-- Third result, the word "Wrong amount"
+- The third argument, the word "Wrong amount"

 Optional: Reverse the test

-If you prefer to test if the amount between the 2 cells is different, you write your formula like this
+If you prefer to test if the amount between the 2 cells is different (symbol <>), you must change the order of the result accordingly.

-Why the function IF returns FALSE?
+Why does the function IF return FALSE?

 How to return a result "empty"?

-The formula to returns the difference it's this simple function (B2-C2).
+The formula to return the difference it's this simple function (B2-C2).
 So, we can write the IF function like this now.